akashacms/akashacms-website/documents/documents/mahabhuta.html.md

 });
 ```

 There is a problem with this code snippet however.
-Suppose there is more than one `googledocs-viewer` tags on a page, and one triggers the error detected in the middle.
+Suppose there is more than one `googledocs-viewer` tag on a page, and one triggers the error detected in the middle.
 In such a case the `done` function will be called multiple times when it should only be called once.

 While the jQuery `.each` function looks like it's asynchronous, it isn't.